It doesn't matter where you're giving, as long as you're giving!

-My impression is that people increase their giving around the holidays for one of two reasons: The collective peer pressure and reminder finally reaches them, or, they have pressing tax reasons to knock themselves into a lower tax bracket.
+My impression is that people increase their giving around the holidays for one of two reasons: The collective peer pressure and annual reminder finally reaches them, or, they have pressing tax reasons to knock themselves into a lower tax bracket.
 Regardless of your motivation, I humbly suggest these recipients based on my 20+ years of experience with Unix, the Internet and the open source community.
 Give as you please, but keep in mind that single-digit donations often cost organizations the same time and effort to process as larger ones.
 I learned this the hard way and kindly ask that you make double-digit or larger donations to your organization or project of choice, listed here or not.

 This is a journal about BSD Unix and this suggestion should come as no surprise.
 What may not be obvious is that there is a 99% chance that you are using software from the BSD projects to read this web page.
 It could be through the routers that delivered it to you or, if you are a system administrator, projects like OpenSSH that you rely on every day.
 BSD Unix literally gave us the Internet and if you are concerned about it's continued growth and security, or open source as a whole, you can't go wrong supporting a BSD Foundation.
 They all cross-pollinate code and their copyrights allow you to use their code in your non-BSD project of choice.
 In alphabetical order: